Non-Attainment Area Energy Reporting

-Political subdivisions, institutions of higher education and state agencies can now report energy consumption and savings data online or by downloading and completing the form provided.
-Completed forms should be submitted to SECO by email or by mail no later than November 1, 2013 for SB 898 Year 2 reporting.
-The information submitted to SECO will be provided in an annual report to members of the legislature and to the Texas Commission on Environmental Quality, thus providing a great opportunity for a jurisdiction to gain the recognition that it deserves for its efforts in energy efficiency.
+Political subdivisions, institutions of higher education and state agencies can now report energy consumption and savings data online by downloading and completing the form provided.
+Completed Senate Bill 898 forms should be submitted to SECO by email or by mail no later than November 1st of each year.
+The information submitted to SECO will be provided in an annual report to members of the legislature and to the Texas Commission on Environmental Quality, thus providing a great opportunity for a jurisdiction to gain the recognition for efforts in energy efficiency.

 Senate Bill 898 Mandates